 This guy is only writing to me because he can’t escape the problem that his actions are causing him.
 He had 2 years to reach out and apologize to me if he truly felt bad for how he acted.
 Instead, I only get an apology when he wants me to delete the tweets.

 Some people thought I should leave them there.
-Well, I’m not, but that’s because I’m of the thought process that maybe this experience has been so painful that moving forward, he will treat people with more respect.
+Well, I’m not, but that’s because I think that maybe this experience has been so painful that moving forward, he will treat people with more respect.

 With that said, he’s lucky that I am the way I am.
 A more vindictive person would have written back telling him to shove his apology while raising the exact point I’m making in this lesson.

 Look, we all mess up.
 But you can’t count on the mercy of those you offended when the consequences of your actions come home to roost.

 If you want people to really show leniency, take your lamentations seriously, and give you a second chance, own your mistakes early and do so without the expectation that you won’t have to deal with the consequences.

 Recap of the lessons about the law of karma from an internet troll

 - You never know who’s watching and can ruin your life